 How to Apply

 The Board uses a rolling application process and meets twice a year to review grant proposals.
-The next Board meeting will be in September 2019; complete grant proposals must be received by August 1, 2019 to be considered at our Fall Board meeting.
+The next Board meeting will be in January 2020; complete grant proposals must be received by December 1, 2019 to be considered at our Winter Board meeting.

 Once your proposal has been submitted, we will contact you to review any further questions and determine the next Board cycle that the proposal will be reviewed in.
 Incomplete proposals will not be considered until the application is complete, and it is the responsibility of each nonprofit to ensure all required documents are submitted.